avtomat-hub/avtomat-hub.github.io/_aws/actions/cloudtrail/discover_user_events.md

 ## Examples

-Discover any events created in the last 24 hours by user 'foo' in eu-west-2:
+Discover any events created in the last 90 days by user 'foo' in eu-west-2:

 ```bash
 aaws cloudtrail discover_user_events --user foo --region eu-west-2